5argon/NotchSolution/.Documentation/Simulation/SimulatedDevices.md

 - `Editor/SimulationDevice.cs` : Add a new `enum` to this file first.
 It would show up in the simulator with `enum` dropdown.
 - `Editor/SimulationDatabase.cs` : A mapping from that `enum` to various information required.
 - `Editor/Mockups` : Mockup overlay files are here.
 It should be named this pattern `NoSo-{enum}-{Portrait/Landscape}` and colored white/transparent.
 It can be in any resolution but needs to be aspect-correct as it will be stretched out to the `Canvas`.
+- Submit a pull request!
+Thanks! : )